CBD is even showing promising results as a way to help people fight cancer as well as HIV and AIDS.

 Treatments for immunodeficiency disorders range from courses of antibiotics and antivirals to dietary changes and even surgery.
 With hundreds of known immunodeficiencies, it can sometimes take time and trial-and-error to find a treatment that works.
 Treating immunodeficiency disorders with CBD is a growing area of research which we cover in more detail later.

 An autoimmune disease is a condition where your immune system mistakenly attacks your body.
 Instead of targeting foreign invader cells, your immune system mistakenly targets your own healthy cells.
-Common autoimmune diseases include celiac disease, epilepsy, type 1 diabetes, rheumatoid arthritis, and multiple sclerosis (MS).
+Common autoimmune diseases include celiac disease, epilepsy, type 1 diabetes, rheumatoid arthritis, psoriasis and multiple sclerosis (MS).

 With over eighty known autoimmune diseases, there are numerous different treatments, including steroids and blood transfusions.
 CBD shows more and more promise of being an effective treatment for multiple autoimmune diseases.